Robert Migadde

 Robert Ndugwa Migadde (born 7 December 1980) is a Ugandan politician and member of parliament from Buvuma Island County.
 He is a member of National Resistance Movement (NRM).
 He sits on the committees on National Economy and Agriculture.

 Early life and education

 Migadde is a Christian and a member of the Catholic denomination.
 He earned a bachelor's degree in urban planning and a master's degree in business administration from Makerere University before obtaining a post-graduate diploma in urban economic development from Galilee College, Israel.

+Career

+Migadde is the member of Parliament for Buvuma County in Buvuma Islands.
+He is also the chairperson of the Buganda Parliamentary caucus succeeding Muwanga Kivumbi.
+Migadde was appointed minister for fisheries in the 2026-2031 Uganda cabinet by President Yoweri Museveni.